-The IU Public Policy Institute is a collaborative, multidisciplinary research institute within the Indiana

-University School of Public and Environmental Affairs.
+The IU Public Policy Institute is a collaborative, multidisciplinary research institute within the Indiana University School of Public and Environmental Affairs.
 The Institute serves as an umbrella organization for research centers affiliated with O'Neill, including the Center for Urban Policy and the Environment, the Center for Civic Literacy and the Center for Criminal Justice Research.
 The Institute also supports the Indiana Advisory Commission on Intergovernmental Relations (IACIR).

-IU Public Policy Institute O'Neill School of Public and Environmental Affairs 334 North Senate Avenue, Suite 300 Indianapolis, IN 46204-1708 iuppi@iu.edu www.policyinstitute.iu.edu/
+IU Public Policy Institute O'Neill School of Public and Environmental Affairs 101 W. Ohio Street, Suite 400 Indianapolis, IN 46204-1708 iuppi@iu.edu https://policyinstitute.iu.edu/